 The Search and Lister component let you add the following functionality to your Forms Portal:

 You can search for forms in the Forms Portal page by using the following options:

 Full text search lets you find and list forms based on the specified keywords.

 Advance Search lets you search forms based on specified form properties.
 This provides a more specific result than full-text search.
 Advance search includes search based on tags, properties (such as Author, Description, and Title), modification date, and full text.

 The Lister displays forms based on the search parameters.
 Each form in the search result is displayed with an icon, which is hyperlinked to the associated form.
 You can click the icon to open and work with the associated form.

 The forms can be accessed from the link provided along with the form in the Search and Lister component of the page.

 Each form contains help information that enables a user to fill the form.

 The data filled in the form (including attachments) is saved as a draft on the server.
 The draft of a form can be saved any number of times.
-The saved form appears in the Drafts tab of Draft & Submission component of the page.
+The saved form appears in the Drafts tab of the Draft & Submission component of the page.

 On completion of form filling, the user submits the forms by clicking the Submit button on the form.
 The submitted forms appear in the Submissions tab of the Draft & Submission component of the Page.